Everyone has a favorite spinach dip recipe, so I’m going avoid any claims of saying it’s the best. But I will say, I hope you try it.

 Add one handful of spinach at a time to pan.
 Stir and cook until wilted before adding the next.
 Add crushed red pepper, salt and pepper to taste.
 Continue to cook and stir until liquid is nearly evaporated, about 3 minutes.
 Add artichokes and smashed capers, stir and cook until blended.

 Turn heat to low and add whipped ricotta cheese, mayonnaise, sour cream, stir until blended.
+Sprinkle in onion and garlic powder; stir to blend.
 Add in mozzarella, pepper jack cheese and parmesan, cook and stir until the cheeses are melted, about 3 minutes.